-The Thai capital’s full of famous markets, delicious street food, emerging art scene and grand palaces, writes Daniel Down.
-But here are the things to do in Bangkok.
+The Thai capital’s full of famous markets, delicious street food, emerging art scene and grand palaces, but here are the best things to do while in Bangkok.

 Eschew the big sights and tourist spots of the centre for a day and see this intriguing art-infused district just to the south, off Charoen Krung Road.

-Start your day at this warehouse collective of businesses.
+Start your day at the Jam Factory, a warehouse collective of businesses.
 You’ll find Candide Books & Cafe, a chic homewares store, and The Never Ending Summer, which serves classic Thai in a minimalist space; think about returning for dinner.
 Catch a boat from Klong San Pier across the river.

 New galleries are popping up all over this area.
 One of these is Speedy Grandma, which – located in an unassuming back alley – gives a voice to young, often subversive local artists.
 There are around 10 exhibitions a year featuring everything from photography to sculpture.